mikima/image-explorer/README.md

 ### Image Stack 🥞

-Enables the creation of an "image stack" from a set of image URLs as well as customising transparency levels and canvas size.
+Enables the creation of an "image stack" from a set of image URLs.

 Follows from recent work on "composite images" (Pearce et al, 2018; Niederer & Colombo, 2019).